evgeny-bakin/VH-replacement-Products-Discovery-and-Anlalysis/sequences_chooser/README.md

 ### Description

 This code will help you to form clonal-independent sample of antibody sequences.
+Before running the program, you must run [Partis](https://github.com/psathyrella/partis) tool with "partition" argument.

 ### Running